40th Annual Emergency Medicine for Rural Hospitals & Pre-conference Trauma Nursing Core Course

 - Provide proof of in-person registration for and attend Emergency Medicine for Rural Hospitals and/or the TNCC Course (Register through the conference webpage or the TNCC webpage.)

-- Before January 8, 2023, be one of the first 10 eligible health professionals to apply for the registration bursary for Emergency Medicine for Rural Hospitals or one of the first six eligible registered nurses to apply for the registration bursary for TNCC (and EMRH, if desired)
+- Before January 7, 2024, be one of the first 15 eligible health professionals to apply for the registration bursary for Emergency Medicine for Rural Hospitals or one of the first 12 eligible nurses to apply for the registration bursary for TNCC

 - Be willing to share your conference experience with RhPAP for a follow-up story after the conference